What is CPP?

 • The presence of breasts or breast buds may be an early sign of CPP.
 Typically, breast development begins between the ages of 8 and 13.
 In children with CPP, this may occur much earlier.
 You may notice a lump below the nipple that can be uncomfortable for your daughter.
 Breast buds may be present on one or both breasts.

-• A normal change during puberty is the emergence of pubic hair.
+• A normal change during puberty is the growth of pubic hair.
 However, children with CPP may begin to show these symptoms before you expect puberty to begin.
-You may notice it is light and straight at first, and over time, it may become dark, course and curly.
+You may notice it is light and straight at first, and over time, it may become dark, coarse and curly.

 • Puberty causes the release of hormones that may increase your child’s sweating.
 This increase in sweat can cause a new, stronger body odor than what you may be familiar with.
 If this is happening at a younger age before you expect puberty to begin, it may be a sign of CPP.